What are Leg Ulcers?

 If your leg ulcers are particularly severe, you may be given braces to help you walk better, and to prevent future ulcers from developing.
 You may also be advised to take aspirin to prevent blood clots from forming in your legs.

 In the vast majority of cases, early treatment will ensure you have no complications, such as an infection that can potentially spread into your bone.
 For this reason, it’s imperative to see us here at Vein 911 in Tampa, FL, if you believe you may have the condition.
-Dr. Chris Pittman is a triple board-certified vein treatment specialist and can help you.
+Dr. Chris Pittman is Board Certified in Vascular and Interventional Radiology, Diagnostic Radiology, and Diplomate of the American Board of Venous and Lymphatic Medicine and he can help you.
 Contact us at 885-396-8854 or complete our online form.
 Vein 911 has locations in Tampa and St. Petersburg.